 Spears offer great flexibility, they offer the chance to use them 1-handed with a shield or 2-handed and should you so desire to throw at an opponent.
 This allows a defensive stance right up until you need to make the killing blow.
 They can be used from 5′ away, allowing the player to strike from behind another character or to use the range to keep an opponent.
 The only real issue in MERP is a -5OB due to the length.

 On a purely hypothetical level though, what is the best missile weapon.
-In RM in terms of pure damage it is the crossbow, but the composite bow provides the best compromise.
+In RM in terms of pure damage, it is the crossbow, but the composite bow provides the best compromise.
 In MERP the waters are muddied as there is no bonus difference between the manual bows and the mechanical ones.
 The only difference between these bows is the accuracy range and the time to reload.
-So if you want a quick fire bow for combat go for a short bow.
-On the other hand if you are fire once and then engage (run away) the crossbow is the best.
+So if you want a quick fire bow for combat to go for a short bow.
+On the other hand, if you plan to fire once and then engage (run away) the crossbow is the best.
 You can carry it loaded and fire it within 50′ and you gain a +20OB.

 An alternative to the wedge is the shield wall, again it needs some sort of practice.
 It is more defensive, with fighters with high hits opting to soak up attacks on interlocked shields, but on a signal quick fighters striking out from a gap and dispatching a targeted opponent.
 Unlike the wedge which can be formed with a group of three, the wall really needs a large group of fighters.

 Survival then is the aim of the game.
-Low level characters are not yet the heroic figures they dream of being.
-Heck, they aren’t half trained militia at level 1!
-There is a reason we give the newbies blunt weapons to train with and its not so they won’t hurt their sparring partner.
+Low-level characters are not yet the heroic figures they dream of being.
+Heck, they aren’t half-trained militia at level 1!
+There is a reason we give the newbies blunt weapons to train with and it is not so they won’t hurt their sparring partner.
 MERP doesn’t suffer the specialism penalties of RM, so players can easily swap weapons to fit with the style of their character when more experienced.
 Until that time, making your DB as effective as possible will prolong your life, but even then it won’t guarantee that you will not get killed.